Using a Vicon indoor positioning system¶

 The setup described below uses the vicon module in MAVProxy to feed the Vicon data to your vehicle over MAVLink.

-You will need to install the pyvicon <https://github.com/tridge/pyvicon> python package, using a python version of at least 3.6.
-To install pyvicon you will need to also install the Vicon SDK.
-Due to missing files in the ViconDataStream SDK <https://www.vicon.com/products/software/datastream-sdk> you will need to combine some files from 1.7.1 with 1.8.0.
+You will need to install the pyvicon python package, using a python version of at least 3.6.
+To install pyvicon you will need to also install the Vicon SDK, version 1.10 or later, from ViconDataStream SDK

 Note that pyvicon does not build with python2.